UDLAWINR - LLB Law (with International Relations)

 Organised work experience, work based learning, sandwich year or year abroad

-Where required, students will be supported in finding suitable opportunities which can be either be a placement, part-time role or ’live’ project for an external organisation untaken within the University.
-We have dedicated placements and careers teams who will assist learners with all aspects of their job search and application.
-The suitability of the opportunities will be assessed by the Module Leader on an individual basis.
-It is the student’s responsibility to apply for opportunities and engage with the relevant University personnel who to assist them in gaining a suitable role.
+The suitability of the opportunities will be assessed by the responsible staff on an individual basis.
+It is the student’s responsibility to apply for opportunities and engage with the relevant university personnel who will assist them in gaining a suitable role.

 Course specific regulations